EO-DataHub/eodhp-guide/services/pulsar.md

 ### Dependent Services

-- Workspaces services - unable to create workspace data stores in S3 or resource catalogue
+- Workspaces services - unable to create workspace data stores in S3 or Resource Catalogue
-- Harvest pipeline - unable to transform or ingest data into the resource catalogue
+- Harvest pipeline - unable to transform or ingest data into the Resource Catalogue
-- Logging - ELK Stack will no longer receive logs from services
+- Accounting - unable to receive and ingest new billing events from billing collectors, and won't receive information about workspace accounts from the workspace services.
 - Other services that monitor topics or send messages using Pulsar

 ## Operation